-This course is designed to prepare the student for writings required in college and the workplace with an emphasis on effective paragraph and essay development.
+This course is designed to prepare the student to think critically and compose texts for academic and professional rhetorical situations.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: ACT English score of 18 or)

-above or COMPASS English score of 71 or above or successful completion of ENG 0123 with a grade of C or higher)
+(Prerequisite: ACT English score of 17 or above or COMPASS English score of 67 or above or successful completion of ENG 0123 with a grade of C or higher)